-- If in the data edition process certain values which are not considered to be meaningful are requested to be removed, the missing code implausible value removed (-52) is assigned in their place.
+- If in the data edition process certain values which are not considered to be meaningful are requested to be removed, the missing code "implausible value removed" (-52) is assigned in their place.
 As a rule, however, all values from the field instruments are included in the Scientific Use File without further plausibility checks (see section 3).
-Only in exceptional cases, when the responsible item developers explicitly recommend a removal of implausible answers, this missing coding is done. - Sensitive information that is only available via remote and/or on-site access is encoded in the more anonymized data access option as anonymized (-53). - In general, coding schemes are used to generate variables (e.g., occupational coding; see section 3.4).
-However, if the information from the original data is not sufficient to generate a suitable value, the missing code not determinable (-55) is used instead. - If a person was not present during the interview or did not complete a questionnaire at all, even though it was administered to the person, the concerning variables receive the code not participated (-56).
-This missing code is special in that target persons without survey data for a certain wave (e. g., due to illness) are usually not included in the corresponding datasets.
-This missing code is only used in the special cases of datasets that integrate several waves in wide format (e. g., xTargetCompetencies) or that also contain observations for non-participating persons in a wave (e. g., CohortProfile).
+Only in exceptional cases, when the responsible item developers explicitly recommend a removal of implausible answers, this missing coding is done. - Sensitive information that is only available via remote and/or on-site access is encoded in the more anonymized data access option as "anonymized" (-53). - In general, coding schemes are used to generate variables (e.g., occupational coding; see section 3.4).
+However, if the information from the original data is not sufficient to generate a suitable value, the missing code "not determinable" (-55) is used instead. - If a person was not present during the interview or did not complete a questionnaire at all, even though it was administered to the person, the concerning variables receive the code "not participated" (-56).
+This missing code is special in the sense that target persons for whom no survey data at all are available for a certain wave (e.g., due to illness) are usually not included in the corresponding datasets.
+This missing code is only used in the special cases of datasets that integrate several waves in wide format (e.g., xTargetCompetencies) or that also contain observations for non-participating persons in a wave (e.g., CohortProfile).